Dear Brothers and Sisters of Union Avenue Christian Church,

 COMPREHENSIVE UACC PLANS FOR MINISTRY DURING THE COVID-19 SEASON AS OF 09/09/2020:

-- Currently, worship services in the building ARE cancelled.
-This will be our policy until the church board votes otherwise..
+- Currently, worship services in the building in person ARE cancelled.
+This will be out policy that will be reevaluated at the regularly scheduled board meeting on Wednesday, October 7, 2020 at 5:30pm.

-- Starting Sunday, April 19, 2020 we will be doing Drive-In Church.
+- For the time being we will doing Drive-In Church.
 Join us in the church parking lot at 10am.
-Be sure to download your bulletin and sheet music from our church website, under the worship tab.
+Be sure to download your bulletin and sheet music from our church website.
 The worship team has designated this as BYOC, Bring Your Own Communion.
 Be sure to stay in your car.
+If we need to cancel drive in worship due to weather we will make that call by 9am on Sunday morning and you will receive a phone call as well make an update online about that.
+We will still offer worship that day, though it will be online.

 - Electronic Giving is now available on our church website here: https://uaccdc.org/donate/